guidomantilla/Valid-SecureMicroservices/README.md

 # Valid  Movies Rental
 This project was created as part of Valid's Hiring Process ( hope I can get the job :) )

+This project is under [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/)

 # How to build this project?

 ## Prerequisites
-This project was develop and "tested" on an Ubuntu OS, so you will need a linux-based OS for building and running using the procedure below.
+This project was develop and "tested" on an Ubuntu OS, so you will need a linux-based OS for building and running the project using the procedure below.

-You will need to free at least 2.5GB of your RAM, just for running this project.
+You will need to free at least 2.5GB of your RAM, just for running.

 Also, your machine will need:
 * Java 8+